dauden/asus-tuf-gaming-z690-6600-tx/TECH.md

     * Fast Boot - off
     * XHCI Hand-off - on
   - If you are using my EFI you can refer to my [BIOS config](README.md#bios-config)
+  - Or you can restore BIOS and BIOS configs from [my backup](/BIOS)
+  - NOTE
+    - you should not upgrade BIOS at lasted version below (I'm totally stuck in this version for one day of work):
+    ```
+      TUF GAMING Z690-PLUS WIFI D4 BIOS 2802
+      Version 2802
+      11.19 MB
+      2023/10/06
+    ```
+     currently it work well with BIOS version:
+    ```
+      TUF GAMING Z690-PLUS WIFI D4 BIOS 2403
+      Version 2403
+      11.14 MB
+      2023/06/21
+    ```

 - Config/Edit or modify your EFI with OPENCONFIG
    - you can download openconfig from [here](https://mackie100projects.altervista.org/opencore-configurator/)